tdwg/rs.tdwg.org/process/create-vocabulary.md

 **Title:** Creating a vocabulary spreadsheet

-**Date Mofified:** 2020-06-01
+**Date Mofified:** 2020-06-02

 **Part of TDWG Standard:** Not part of any standard

-**Abstract:** Vocabulary developers can specify the necessary metadata about terms that they are minting or borrowing using a simple CSV spreadsheet.
+**Abstract:** Vocabulary developers can specify the necessary metadata about terms that they are minting or borrowing by using a simple CSV spreadsheet.
 This document provides information about how to prepare a spreadsheet during the vocabulary development phase.

 **Contributors:** Steve Baskauf (TDWG Technical Architecture Group, TDWG Audubon Core Maintenance Group, TDWG Darwin Core Maintenance Group)